Aegis: Tethering a Blockchain with Primary-Chain Stake: Introduction

+Various Layer-2 solutions also aim to extend blockchain functionality and performance~\cite{gudgeon2020sok}.
+Rollups batch transactions and post summaries to the primary chain~\cite{kalodner2018arbitrum,arbitrum2023anytrust,optimism2023block,starkware2023starkex,matter2023decentralized}, but rely on centralized sequencers and are bound by primary-chain finality times.
+While recent work attempts to decentralize sequencers~\cite{motepalli2023sok,capretto2024fast}, it doesn't support dynamic committees.
+Other approaches include sidechains~\cite{back2014enabling} that operate as separate blockchains connected to another blockchain through bridges for asset transfer, sharding~\cite{kokoris2018omniledger,wang2019sok} that modifies the primary chain's consensus to partition validators, and payment channels~\cite{poon2013lightning,decker2015duplex} that enable rapid off-chain bilateral transactions.
+Unlike these approaches, tethered chains aim to be independent decentralized chains with their own rapid progress rate that derive security from primary-chain stake, without requiring modifications to the primary chain.

-To address both challenges, we first outline a model~(\secQuickRef{sec:model}).
-Nodes stake and unstake using the primary chain.
-Unstaking does not immediately withdraw the stake, but only after a delay~\deltaActive.
-A set of nodes that have stake locked at the same time are called a \emph{committee}.
-Until any of them completed unstaking, the committee is \emph{active}.
-As is standard~\cite{kiayias2017ouroboros,pu2023gorilla}, we assume that at all times a sufficient majority of the nodes in each active committee are correct.
-Communication among the nodes is asynchronous until an unknown time~\gst, after which message propagation is bounded, as in the partial synchrony model~\cite{dwork1988consensus}.
-Nevertheless, at all times, a node can read the current state of the primary chain (as when running an Ethereum node) and write to it in bounded time~(\textit{cf.}~\cite{kelkar2020order}).
+To address the challenge of building a secure tethered chain, we first outline a model~(\secQuickRef{sec:model}).
+Nodes can stake and unstake using the primary chain, but unstaking only completes after a delay~$\deltaActive$.
+Nodes with locked stake at the same time form a committee, which remains \emph{active} until any member completes unstaking.
+As is standard~\cite{kiayias2017ouroboros,pu2023gorilla}, we assume that at all times a sufficient majority of nodes in each active committee are correct.
+The model employs a hybrid communication approach: Nodes communicate asynchronously with each other until an unknown global stabilization time~$\gst$, after which message propagation is bounded, as in the~\emph{partial synchrony} model~\cite{dwork1988consensus}.
+However, at all times, nodes have synchronous (though slow) access to read and write to the primary chain~(\textit{cf.}~\cite{kelkar2020order}).

-We present Aegis\footnote{Named after the powerful divine shield carried by Zeus and Athena in Greek mythology, which first appears in Homer's Iliad.}~(\secQuickRef{sec:aegis}), an expansion blockchain that derives its security from a primary chain.
-It could be used to provide additional functionality to a primary chain or generally for a blockchain unrelated to the primary chain, other than using its tokens as collateral.
+The choice of a hybrid communication model is not coincidental, but necessary to build a secure tethered chain~(\secQuickRef{sec:impossibility}).
+To account for real-world conditions, where there may be potential outages in internode communication, especially in nascent systems, we assume partial synchrony.
+However, we prove that if communication with the primary chain is also partially synchronous, no solution can be secure.
+To circumvent this impossibility, we bound the access-time to the primary chain, similarly to many existing L2s~\cite{optimism2023block,arbitrum2023anytrust}.
+Nevertheless, this bound can be chosen to be sufficiently large (possibly in the order of hours or days), and should not affect the progress rate of the tethered chain.